-The introduction of contingent claims linked to the crash would introduce new tools for managing these adverse market movements.
+Contingent claims linked to the crash also introduce new tools for managing these adverse market movements.
 Existing contracts, such as deep out of the money puts, are weakly path dependent and thus have only limited predictive ability of the potential future drawdown.
-When the market is in a bubble, it is reasonable to expect that the prices of drawdown contracts would be significantly higher then when the market is stable, or when it exhibits mean reversion behavior.
+When the market is in a bubble, it is reasonable to expect that the prices of drawdown contracts would be significantly higher than when the market is stable, or when it exhibits mean reversion behavior.
 The prices of contracts linked to the maximum drawdown can serve as an indicator of the risk of future market crises.